KrakenEngine/docs.krakenengine.com/_posts/2018-07-29-kraken-update.md

 I have simplified the branches to track the main areas of work:

-* **feature-metal** for implementation of a modernized Metal-based ios and macOS back-end.
+* **feature-metal** for implementation of a modernized Metal-based iOS and macOS back-end.
 * **feature-vulkan** for implementation of a modernized Vulkan-based Windows, Linux, and Android back-end.
 * **feature-gltf** for implementation of [Khronos GLTF](https://www.khronos.org/gltf/) scene format support.